 Saudi Arabia is a country in the Arabian Peninsula.
 The country’s population is estimated at 27 million with about 8.4 million being the foreign community working in the lucrative oil industry.
 The official language of Saudi Arabia is Arabic which is used in business and other communication purposes.
 English is also widely spoken and is taught as a compulsory second language in schools.
 Though Arabic is the language spoken by a majority of the people, there are other minority languages spoken mainly by expatriates.

-Najdi Arabic is used as the first language in the central region of Saudi Arabia with a total of about 8million speakers.
-Najdi has four major sub-dialects, which include northern Najdi (spoken in Qaseem, Jabal Shamaar, and Zufi regions in Saudi Najd).
-The Central Najdi (an urban dialect spoken in Saudi Arabia’s capital), the southern Najdi (spoken in south-central Saudi in the city of Kharj and towns and villages surrounding it), and Badawi Najdi (spoken by the nomadic people of Najd region of Saudi).
+Najdi Arabic is used as the first language in the central region of Saudi Arabia with a total of about 8 million speakers.
+Najdi has four major sub-dialects, which include Northern Najdi, Central Najdi, Southern Najdi, and Badawi Najdi.
+Northern Najdi is spoken in Qaseem, Jabal Shamaar, and Zufi regions in Saudi Najd.
+Central Najdi is an urban dialect spoken in Saudi Arabia’s capital.
+Southern Najdi is spoken in south-central Saudi in the city of Kharj and towns and villages surrounding it.
+Badawi Najdi is spoken by the nomadic people of Najd region of Saudi.

-Gulf Arabic is spoken along the shores of the Pacific Gulf in Saudi Arabia.
+Gulf Arabic or Khaliji Arabic is spoken along the shores of the Persian Gulf in Saudi Arabia.
 The dialect is similar to the other Gulf Arabic dialects in other countries except for a few differences.

-Urdu- this is the official language spoken by the Pakistan and is used by about 390,000 expatriates working in Saudi Arabia.
+Urdu is the official language spoken by the Pakistani and is used by about 390,000 expatriates working in Saudi Arabia.